iamlab-cmu/robot-interface-public/docs/control_pc_ubuntu_setup_guide.md

 ## Testing CPU Governor Mode
 It is important to test that the correct CPU governor mode is automatically selected on startup, because using the wrong mode may adversely affect communications with the robot arms and thus experiments.
 We want this to be automatically set correctly when logging in to the computer and not have to deal with it.

-From a computer reboot, log in to the account.
+From a computer reboot, log in to the computer.
 Select the indicator-cpufreq icon to display the drop-down menu, but do not select anything.
 We will keep the menu open during this test.
 Observe that the governor is currently set to performance.
 After some time after login (30-60 seconds), a system process will change this to powersave.
 You will see this change automatically in the menu.
-I don’t know what process does this, but it would be fantastic if someone can identify it.

 However, after about 90 seconds, you should observe that the governor automatically changes back to performance.
 This happens because of the commands we added to the /etc/rc.local file!